-So, it is possible (in some circumstances) to be found guilty of a DUI as a misdemeanor or felony offense.
+So, is drunk driving a felony?
+Is drunk driving a misdemeanor?
+It is possible (in some circumstances) to be found guilty of a DUI as a misdemeanor or felony offense.
 Generally, though, a first DUI offense is accused as a misdemeanor crime.

 Usually, the availability of a "scheduled" bond amount, or any small bond amount (to get released from jail) will point to the level of severity.
 Bonds under $3,000 are usually for a misdemeanor crime, and higher bonds (or not being given a bond until a judge approves it) could signal a felony prosecution.

 However, if someone is injured or killed by a DUI driver, it will likely be accused as a felony, even if it is the first offense.
 Prior DUI convictions can also raise the charge to a felony.
 Only Maryland, New Jersey, and the District of Columbia lack a felony DWI law for repeat offenders.